darthjee/docker/README.md

 Multi-Stage build add an extra hassle that when trying to rebuild the image, if the intermediate build image has been deleted, the docker cachec cannot find it, so it has to rebuild it, but the added base image advantages can overcome this problem.

+### Dangers and pitfalls

+Docker does not have a concept of deleting or updating a file, so such actions generate new layers which store the file again

 ## script image